Folk Alliance Australia

 • You may nominate for more than one AFMA Award (if applicable a separate fee must be paid)

-• The nominated person(s) for Contribution to Folk Award must be an Australian Permanent Resident.
-Group/Acts members must comprise 50% of Australian permanent residents.
+• The nominated artist for Album of the Year – Contemporary must be a resident in Australia.
+Group/Acts members must comprise 50% of Australian Permanent Residents.

 • Parental Permission must be submitted for nominations of persons under the age of 18 years.